 Take a look at this example build.py file that use the ksconf.builder module.

 '''

-1 #!/usr/bin/env python
+#!/usr/bin/env python

-2 #
+#

-3 # KSCONF Official example app building script
+KSCONF Official example app building script

-4 #
+#

-5 # NOTE: Keep in mind that this is all very experimental and subject to change.
+NOTE: Keep in mind that this is all very experimental and subject to change.

-6 import sys
+import sys

-'''
+from pathlib import Path